 48 Hours in Inverness

 Travelers spending 2 days in Inverness can see a lot of the city, plus some of the surrounding region.
-Use our advice for visiting Inverness is one day, then on the second day, embark on a day trip.
-Join a full day trip to Cairngorms NP or Culloden Battlefield.
+Use our advice for visiting Inverness in one day, then join a full day trip to Cairngorms NP or Culloden Battlefield.

 Another option is to plan your own day trip to Falls of Foyers and Cameron Tea Shop (to see the Highland Coos) or go to Fortrose and Rosemarkie to hike to the waterfalls and search for dolphins.

-For dinner on Day 2, make reservations in advance at one of the top restaurants – like The Mustard Seed or Urquhart’s Restaurant.
+For dinner, make reservations at one of the top restaurants – like The Mustard Seed or Urquhart’s Restaurant.

 72 Hours in Inverness